astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *default: 0.0*,
    Threshold Number of pixels for windowing the low order WFS pixels

-.. option:: NewValueThrPix = 0.0
+.. option:: NewValueThrPix

    **Optional**,
    *type: float*,
    *default: 0.0*,
-   New value for pixels lower than threshold
+   New value for pixels lower than threshold.

 [DM]
 ^^^^